adonath/nanogptx/README.md

 ## Acknowledgements

 Thanks to [@fcrespo82](https://github.com/fcrespo82) for the names list from the [Ubuntu Name generator](https://ubuntu-name-generator.crespo.com.br).
+Thanks to [@rdyro](https://github.com/rdyro/) for the help on initial performance issues.